ShourovSaha/GPS_Tracking_System/README.md

 # GPS_Tracking_System
-A simple tracking system of GPS
+A simple tracking system of GPS.
+Store the value landitude and latitude to a Micro SD Shild.
+ #Arduino UNO
+ #Micro SD Shild
+ #Library : TinyGPS++